 We collaborate with communities to develop strategies to safely and freely use the internet to speak out, redistribute power, and dream together.
 We do this through security capacity building, research and writing about technology and society, media technology codesign and development, and facilitating and participating in feminist peer-learning spaces.

-Founder of Tiny Gigantic, Bex is an enthusiastic breaker and maker of technology for social justice.
+Founder of Tiny Gigantic, Myeong is an enthusiastic breaker and maker of technology for social justice.

 Do you have a project in mind?
 Click below to get in touch!